 ‘Learning through religious and moral education enables me to:

-- learn about and from… other traditions and viewpoints independent of religious belief
+- learn about and from the beliefs, values, practices and traditions of Christianity and the world religions selected for study, other traditions and viewpoints independent of religious belief

 - investigate and understand the responses which religious and non-religious views can offer to questions about the nature and meaning of life